TremeschinArchive/ModularMusicVisualizer/README.md

 Plan on making MMV truly _modular_ and have an full featured GUI than script files for the end user.

 Much like Blender's Composite User Interface based on a Node Editor!!

+Also save, load presets, so community work, sharing session files will be possible without much trouble compared to before.

 <hr>